dillpikos/DigiClock-Arduino-PCB/README.md

   + Adafruit GFX
   + Adafruit_SSD1306
   + RTClib
-+ KiCad9 (Used for schematic design and layout, along with custom symbols and footprints for modules)
++ KiCAD 9 (Used for schematic design and layout, along with custom symbols and footprints for modules)
 + Gerber File generation for manufacturing (manufactured using PCBWay)